Jorenar/blog/2021-07-05-vla-pitfalls.md

 <aside class="notice" markdown="1">
-As you could have guessed by the quote at the beginning, project which used to rely on VLA quite extensively is nothing else than Linux kernel.
+As you could have guessed by the quote at the beginning, project which used to rely on VLA quite extensively (209 unique locations reported in 60 directories!) is nothing else than Linux kernel.
 Maintainers spent a lot of effort to get rid of all VLA and as of version 4.20 (year 2018) it's completely VLA-free.
 </aside>